JSTOR-Labs/plant-humanities/docs/cinnamon.md

 ### The Cinnamon Challenge

 In 2012-2013, the 'cinnamon challenge' was a short-lived internet hype.
-The instruction was simple enough: try to swallow a tablespoon of cinnamon at once.
+Although the instruction was simple enough – try to swallow a tablespoon of cinnamon at once – it proved to be virtually impossible in practice.
+Trying to ingest
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzNDAzMzE4NCwxNzMwMjExNDU2LDcxNz
+eyJoaXN0b3J5IjpbLTI3MDc5MTU2MCwxNzMwMjExNDU2LDcxNz
 czMDY4MywtMzU3NzA5MjAxLDE3NjE5MTg3MjUsLTEyMjQ4MTc0
 NDQsLTEwNjU0OTM3MzQsNDgyNjI3NzI4LDIwODkzMzc1NDgsLT
 c5MDI0NDM1MV19